 If you plan to head out to eat in the SF Bay Area for Thanksgiving Day, you will find plenty of options.
 Make sure to book your tables early as they often fill up quickly.
 Here are some of my top picks around the bay.

-Lungomare: Oakland/Italian (1 Broadway), special menu from Noon to 8pm, $60 per person, $25 for kids
+Lungomare: Oakland/Italian (1 Broadway), special menu from Noon to 8pm

 Skate's On The Bay: Berkeley (100 Seawall Drive), Traditional Thanksgiving Dinner with all the fixings

-Left Bank - Larkspur: Larkspur (507 Magnolia Avenue), 4 course price fixed, does not include beverages, special bar and kids' menus, $54 per person
+Left Bank - Larkspur: Larkspur (507 Magnolia Avenue), 4 course prix fixed, does not include beverages, special bar and kids' menus, $56 per person

-Tarla Grill: Napa/Mediterranean (1480 First Street), 3 course prix fixed menu as well as limited regular menu, $49 per person
+Tarla Grill: Napa/Mediterranean (1480 First Street), 3 course prix fixed menu as well as limited regular menu

-Charlie Palmer Steak Napa: Napa (1260 First Street), wine inspired holiday menu at this newly opened restaurant in Archer Hotel Napa
+Charlie Palmer Steak Napa: Napa (1260 First Street), traditional holiday feast, $72 per person

 Find a table for these and at other SF Bay Area restaurants on Thanksgiving Day on OpenTable.com.